 I felt very excited when I was selected for CAMFED support.
 It was after I wrote my primary exams — I was able to continue my studies in a boarding school.
 It was a marvellous feeling to know that I could access the education that is every child’s right.

 After graduating from school I joined the CAMFED Association, the network of women leaders educated with CAMFED support.
 The network means a lot to me — as a group of young women we support one another, we find job opportunities and we learn new skills.
 It’s all with the aim of alleviating poverty in our families because we share similar backgrounds.
 We’re also determined to show the value and importance of educating girls, so they can rise up as leaders of change.
-I’m proud to have been elected as the Vice Chairperson for Mpika District, and following that I was elected as Chairperson of Lavushimanda District in 2021.
+I’m proud to have served as the Vice Chairperson for Mpika District, and following that I was elected as Chairperson of Lavushimanda District in 2021.

 In 2020, I chose to train as a CAMFED Association Learner Guide.
 I wanted to interact with girls in my community and help them overcome their challenges.
 When I looked around me I saw many young people who were vulnerable — to early marriages, to being trapped in the cycle of poverty, and to having no voice in community matters.
 By becoming a peer mentor and role model, I have the chance to speak about the importance of education, to pass on my knowledge and skills.
 I particularly wanted to help girls to understand the dangers of child marriage and adolescent pregnancy.